Ambulance handover delays remain high with one in five waiting over an hour

 Hospitals are also facing pressure from a sharp rise in winter viruses, with an average of 3,746 flu patients in beds each day last week, up 79% from 2,088 the previous week.

-At this point last December there were only 34 patients in hospitals in England with flu.
+At this point last December there were only 34 people in hospital with flu.

+The number of hospital patients in England testing positive for Covid-19 was 9,459 on December 28, up 9% on the previous week and the highest total since October 24.

+An average of 182 Covid-19 patients were in mechanical ventilation beds across the most recent seven days, the highest since the week to November 4.